 Step 2.
 Place the bowl in a warm spot where it can sit undisturbed.
 This could be outside on a patio, on a kitchen counter, in a pantry cabinet, or in the oven with the light on.
 Yeast thrives better with more rather than less air circulation.

 Step 3.
-Every day, for the next seven days, at approximately the same time, feed the starter ¼ cup of flour and ¼ cup water.
+Every day, for the next seven days, at approximately the same time, feed the starter ¼ cup of flour and ¼ cup of water.
 Stir, put the cover back on, and allow it to sit.
+Only 1 feeding per day is necessary.

 Step 4.
 The starter will go through a bubbly and frothy stage and eventually subside.
 The starter will smell like yeast and/or wine, but the smell should always be pleasant.
 If the starter ever smells sour or rancid, it has been contaminated and should be thrown away.